ourlifeloop/marketing/src/cms/training-faqs/can-i-quickly-send-an-announcement-to-only-one-department-or-group-of-staff.md

 ---
 question: Can I quickly send an announcement to only one department or group of staff?
-answer: "-Yes!
+answer: "Yes.
 You can create any groups from your Staff List two ways.
-First by clicking the \"+ Group\" button next to their name, typing a new group name into the bar showing 'Choose group tags' and hitting enter key or use the drop-down to select an already existing group and pressing 'Submit\".
+First, by clicking the \"+ Group\" button next to their name, typing a new group name into the bar showing 'Choose group tags' and hitting enter key or use the drop-down to select an already existing group and pressing 'Submit\".
 Second,